-Sometimes, you may be unsure if you have a dental emergency is can be difficult.
-You might be uncomfortable but left wondering whether your pain levels are high enough to constitute an emergency.
-How much blood is too much blood when it comes to your teeth and gums?
+Sometimes, you may be unsure if you have a dental emergency.
+You might feel uncomfortable but are wondering whether your pain levels are high enough to constitute an emergency.
+How much blood is too much to lose when it comes to your teeth and gums?
 Can an emergency dentist even help out in your situation?
-Those are a few of the questions you’ll need to consider when assessing a potential dental emergency.

 Assess Your Pain Levels

-Pain might be frustrating to experience, but it’s your body telling you that something is going on.
-It might not be able to say this in words, but it certainly gets the point across via sensations.
-Extreme pain is a reliable indicator that something is going on that needs immediate attention.
-If you’re feeling particularly awful, make sure that you can have someone do the driving for you.
-You don’t want to try to get to the dentist’s office yourself when these sensations are blinding you.
+Pain might be unpleasant to experience, but it’s your body’s way of telling you that something is not right.
+Extreme pain is a reliable indicator that something is happening that needs immediate attention.
+If you’re feeling particularly terrible, please make sure that you can have someone do the driving for you.
+It can be dangerous to try to get to the Lovett Dental Piney Point office yourself when you are experiencing an extreme amount of pain.

-If your pain is a more manageable level, you’ll want to use other symptoms to evaluate your situation’s severity.
+If your pain is at a more manageable level, you’ll want to use other symptoms to evaluate your situation’s severity.
 The next step is to see whether you have a sensitivity to temperatures, such as pain when you drink a hot or cold beverage.
-Your enamel is not sensitive to these sensations, but the layers underneath it are.
-You may have holes in the enamel that allow the liquid into the tooth and cause discomfort.
-While this is an unpleasant feeling, you can typically wait a few days to go to a normal dentist appointment.
+Your enamel is not sensitive to these sensations, but the layers underneath may be.
+There may be holes in the enamel that allow the liquid into the tooth and cause discomfort.
+While this may be painful, you can typically wait a few days to go to a dentist appointment.

 Are You Bleeding?

 Is there any blood in your mouth?
 Can you pinpoint the place that it’s occurring?
 Biting down on gauze in the affected area can help stop your mouth from bleeding.
-If it doesn’t stop, you’re definitely in what is a dental emergency territory.
+If it doesn’t stop, your condition would definitely qualify as a dental emergency.
 You may need to go to the emergency room or an emergency dentist at our Lovett Dental Piney Point office.
 If you are unsure what to do, call us immediately at 832.430.7364, and our team can help talk you through it.

 What Other Symptoms Do You Have?

 You may be in a situation where you’re deciding between an emergency dentist at Lovett Dental Piney Point or the emergency room.
 If your symptoms primarily deal with your teeth and gums, the dentist is usually the best option.
-However, if you damage your jaw, face, skull, or other surrounding tissue, then the emergency room may be necessary to treat all of the illnesses or injuries.
+However, if you damage your jaw, face, skull, or other surrounding tissue, the emergency room may be necessary to treat all of the illnesses or injuries.

 - Losing a tooth that has been knocked out